Tux Typing

 Tux Typing is a free and open source typing tutor created especially for children.
-It features several different types of game play, at a variety of difficulty levels.
+It features several different types of game play, with a variety of difficulty levels.
 It is designed to be fun and to improve words per minute speed of typists.

 It is written in the C programming language and is available in the repositories of some Linux distributions such as Fedora.

 Interface

-There is a practice mode for learning basics of typing.
+There is a practice mode for learning the basics of typing.
 There are also two games.
-In the first, fish are falling from the sky, each fish has a letter or a word written on it.
+In the first, fish are falling from the sky.
+Each fish has a letter or a word written on it.
 When the player presses the corresponding key, or types the appropriate word, Tux will position himself to eat the fish.
-The second game is similar, but the goal is to prevent comets from falling on a city, when a comet lands on the city, the shield will be removed, then if it is hit again without the shield, it disappears.
+The second game is similar, but the goal is to prevent comets from falling on a city.
+When a comet lands on the city, the shield will be removed.
+Then if it is hit again without the shield, it disappears.
 If it is hit by a comet while the city is destroyed, points will be deducted.
 In both games, different languages can be selected as a source for the words.